Table of Contents

 This includes tools available to regular consumers.

-In the case of steam cleaning, vacuuming, and residual powder application, the actual contents of products are more or less the same.
-Other tools are scaled up and more powerful than what normal people would be willing to pay for.
+Other tools are scaled up and more powerful than what normal people would able to buy.

-A PCO serves to give you the peace of mind that they have applied their experience and knowledge to make these methods as effective as possible.
+A PCO is worth the money because professionals have experience and knowledge to make each method of control as effective as possible.

 Preparing for Bed Bug Treatment